Who wins the Jayson Tatum vs. Tyrese Haliburton matchup in tonight's game?

 Jayson Tatum vs. Tyrese Haliburton and the Indiana Pacers: Stats, Projections and Game Preview

-Jayson Tatum and the Indiana Pacers will meet when the Boston Celtics (27-7) square off against the Pacers (20-14) at Gainbridge Fieldhouse on Saturday, January 6 beginning at 7:00 PM ET.
+Tyrese Haliburton and the Indiana Pacers (20-15) meet Jayson Tatum and the Boston Celtics (28-7) at Gainbridge Fieldhouse in Indianapolis, Indiana on Monday, January 8, tipping off at 7:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!